yelircaasi/nix-config/notes/B_philosophy/faith-and-doubt.md

 * 3.5 Church Culture
 * 3.5.1: High-Demand Organizations and "Behavior Control" Frameworks

--BITE Model
+* BITE Model

--For many disaffected former members, the form of "information control" that is often displayed by church leaders is one of the most despicable things they do.
+* For many disaffected former members, the form of "information control" that is often displayed by church leaders is one of the most despicable things they do.
 * 3.5.2 Overall changes in the culture, practice, and "feel" of the church
 * 5) Different Epistemologies
 * 4.1 Methodological Naturalism and the Scientific Method